mauricioabreu/blog/content/posts/it-is-hard-to-be-a-better-human.md

 slug: it-is-hard-to-be-a-better-human
 ---

-# It is hard to be a better human

 Being a better human being is a hard task.
 I know it because I try to be a better person.
 Day after day.
 And I just can't.